kuriv/normalize/README.md

 * Improves usability with subtle modifications.
 * Explains what code does using detailed comments.

-## How to use it
+## How to use it?

 It's suggested that you read the `normalize.css` file and consider customising it to meet your needs.
 Alternatively, include the file in your project and override the defaults later in your CSS.

 ## Browser support